whisperrnote/whisperrnote/ARCHITECTURE.md

 - Deployment, developer workflows, and operational notes

 1. System Overview
-- WhisperRNote is a web-first note-taking and AI-assisted editing application.
+- Whisperrnote is a web-first note-taking and AI-assisted editing application.
 It provides a rich client UI, server-side APIs, and integrations with AI services and identity/back-end storage.
 - The project follows a modular structure: a frontend app (Next.js), shared utilities, integration adapters, and small scripts for ops/tests.

 2. Major Components